Neely Bruce

 Wesleyan students, faculty, and staff can RSVP on WesNest.

-The concert will include the world premiere of "Fantasy Variations for oboe, violin, viola, and cello" based on Interlude No. 3 from Bruce's "The Bill of Rights: Ten Amendments in Eight Motets."
+The concert will include the world premiere of "Fantasy Variations for oboe and three string instruments" based on Interlude No. 3 from Bruce's "The Bill of Rights: Ten Amendments in Eight Motets" and written for written for Stephen Wade.
 The new work will be performed by

-Stephen Wade on oboe, Deborah Tyler on violin, Gretchen Frazier on viola, and Thomas Hudson on cello.
-The concert will also feature the world premieres of "A Fugue with Two Subjects for Sam Lowe" and "A Double Fugue for Ellen and Harvey Knell."
+Wade on oboe, Deborah Tyler on violin, Gretchen Frazier on viola, and Thomas Hudson on cello.
+The concert will also feature the world premieres of "A Fugue with Two Subjects for Sam Lowe" and "A Double Fugue for Harvey and Ellen Knell," each with preludes.
 And baritone Christopher Grundy will sing "A Garland of Sacred Song."

 The original This Is It! series featured seventeen concerts of Bruce’s piano music and concluded in March 2019.
 The first installment of This Is It!
 2.0 was held in February 2022.